OstriySous/tlgnkl-web/content/proven_strategies_to_raise_money.md

 ## 2. Speed is Essential

+Timing can make all the difference

 </div>

-When you're looking to attract investments, timing can make all the difference:
+When you're looking to attract investments, you must keep the following points in mind:

 - **Schedule Meetings Tightly:** Hold investor meetings within a short timeframe, like a week.
 - **Create a Buzz:** This urgency makes your round exciting and lines up the investors.